dbridges/sermon/README.md

 ### Magic Commands

-Similar to IPython, sermon employs a limited set of magic commands to access certain useful functions at the prompt.
+Similar to IPython, Sermon employs a limited set of magic commands to access certain useful functions at the prompt.

+`%help`, `%h`
+Display help.

+`%about`, `%a`
+Display information about Sermon.

 `%exit`, `%quit`, `%q`
-Exit sermon.
+Exit Sermon.

 `%send [FILE]`, `%s [FILE]`
 Send the contents of the given file to the connected serial device.